yummyzzzz/CoreInstaller/README.md

 **_If you do find an Issue with CoreInstaller, or experience issues with the CoreInstaller, please open an [Issue on the Github Issues Page](https://github.com/yummyzzzz/CoreInstaller/issues)._**

 **KEEP IN MIND, THAT AN CORE-DEVELOPER MAY REACH OUT FOR DETAILED INFORMATION, CORE-DEVELOPERs WILL NEVER ASK YOU FOR YOUR PASSWORD OR CREDENTIALS, CORE-DEVELOPERs WILL ONLY ASK FOR SYSTEM SPECIFICATIONS, SUCH AS:
-Windows Architecture, Windows Edition & Version.**
+Windows Architecture, Windows Edition & Version, Installer Version.**

 ## LICENSE
 **The Entire CoreFramework is licensed under the [EULA License](LICENSE.txt)**

+## Version Information
+**CoreInstaller is not open source yet because of Security Reasons.**
+**CoreInstaller will always be up-to-date, meaning there won't be an option to install old builds, but you can still check the Version of the Installer by right-click the .exe > Properties > Details.
+This Step is also required for Bug & Issue reporting.

 ## COREINSTALLER - FAQ
 **What is CoreInstaller?**